microsoft/terraform-azurerm-environment-configuration/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Reference for Private Link Configurations

+For detailed DNS mappings and configurations of private endpoints across environments (Public, US Government, China, Germany), refer to the official [Azure Private Link Documentation](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns).

+The documentation includes:
+- Private DNS zone configurations
+- Supported resource types and regional availability
+- Environment-specific guidelines (Public, US Government, China, Germany)

+If you cannot find a specific private endpoint link in this repository, consult the documentation for the latest details.
 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft